 3. James Joyce Irish Pub

-Calle de Alcalá, 59 (Salamanca district)
+Calle de Alcalá, 59 (Salamanca neighborhood)

 Calle de la Victoria, 1 (downtown)

-5. Collins Irish Tavern
+5. Collin’s Irish Tavern

 Calle de Sagasta, 26 (Justicia)